YonatanLeulseged/Electrical-Web-Service/README.md

-The goal of this project is to create a web service, which allows
+The goal of this project is to create a web service, which allows:

 1) getting, adding, updating, and removing the following resources: user, hourly electricity usage, electricity rate plans.
 2) getting electricity costs.